-My father was a press photographer on the Yorkshire Post and it wasn’t long before I was following in his professional footsteps.
-At 16 years of age I started work as a press photographer on the Yorkshire Evening Post.
+His father was a press photographer on the Yorkshire Post and it wasn’t long before he following in his professional footsteps.
+At 16 years of age Paul started work as a press photographer on the Yorkshire Evening Post.
 In those days newspapers were the main source of daily news.
-Each day I would be out on assignments photographing accidents, fires, babies, weddings and other local issues.
-It was a great learning curve into the world of photography.READ MORE
+Each day he would be out on assignments photographing accidents, fires, babies, weddings and other local issues.
+A great learning curve into the world of photography.READ MORE

 In those days roll film cameras were in their infancy.
 The 5×4 produced stunning quality black and white photographs.
 Colour newspaper pictures were light years away.READ MORE